Richard Carlson (actor): Science fiction

-From 1953 to 1956, he starred in the TV series I Led 3 Lives.
+He starred in the educational science film The Strange Case of the Cosmic Rays, directed by Frank Capra for the acclaimed Bell Telephone Series in 1957.

+Carlson remained active in television, appearing in General Electric Theatre, Matinee Theatre, Kraft Theatre, Lux Video Theatre, Climax!, Studio One in Hollywood, Schlitz Playhouse, and The Best of Broadway.

 Director

-Carlson's success in the genre led him to the director's chair for the 1954 science fiction film Riders to the Stars, in which he also starred.
+Carlson's success in the genre resulted in him acting in and directing the 1954 science-fiction movie Riders to the Stars.
 He then directed Four Guns to the Border (1954).

-Carlson kept busy on television in shows like General Electric Theatre, Matinee Theatre, Kraft Theatre, Lux Video Theatre, Climax!, Studio One in Hollywood, Schlitz Playhouse, and The Best of Broadway.
-He also appeared in films like The Last Command (1955), Bengazi (1955) and The Helen Morgan Story (1957).

-His third feature as director was Appointment with a Shadow (1957).
+His third feature as director was Appointment with a Shadow (1957), followed by The Saga of Hemp Brown (1958).
+He wrote the script for Johnny Rocco (1958).

-In 1957 and 1958, Carlson played "Mr. Fiction Writer" in three of the nine films made for television collectively titled The Bell Laboratory Science Series.
-He also directed his final film for the project, The Unchained Goddess.
+Throughout the 1950s Richard Carlson pursued both acting in and directing motion pictures: The Last Command (1955), Bengazi (1955). and The Helen Morgan Story (1957).
+In 1957 and 1958, Carlson played "Mr. Fiction Writer" in three of the nine educational features made for television collectively titled The Bell Laboratory Science Series.
+He also directed his final movie for the project, The Unchained Goddess.

-In 1957 he was cast as two different clergymen, Rabbi Avraham Soltes and Father William Wendt, in the episodes "The Happy Gift" and "Call for Help", respectively, of the syndicated religious anthology series, Crossroads.
+In 1957 he was cast as two different clergymen, Rabbi Avraham Soltes and Father William Wendt, in the episodes "The Happy Gift" and "Call For Help", respectively, of the syndicated religious anthology series, Crossroads.

-Carlson's fourth film as director was The Saga of Hemp Brown (1958) and he wrote Johnny Rocco (1958).

 Mackenzie's Raiders

-In 1959, Carlson was cast as Paul Drake in "The Faithless" of the NBC western series Riverboat, with Darren McGavin.
+In 1959, Carlson was cast as Paul Drake in "The Faithless" of the NBC western television series Riverboat, with Darren McGavin.
 In the story line, Drake is an escaped prisoner with medical training being transported on the river vessel, the Enterprise, back to jail.
 Having lost his religious faith, Drake refuses to render medical assistance to a two-year-old girl stricken with a communicable disease which threatens the entire vessel.
 William Phipps and Jeanne Bates play the parents of the child.
 Bethel Leslie portrays Cathy Norris.

 Carlson began directing for television: The Man and the Challenge (which he also wrote for), This Man Dawson, Men Into Space, Alcoa Premiere, and The Detectives.

 His early 1960s credits as actor included The Chevy Mystery Show, Tormented, The Aquanauts (which he also directed), The Loretta Young Show (which he also directed), Bus Stop, Thriller (which he also directed), Going My Way, Arrest and Trial, The Fugitive, Wagon Train, The Christophers, and Burke's Law.
 He wrote episodes of Daktari and the movie Island of the Lost (1967).

 In 1965, he played a mad scientist who creates a mutant, killer octopus in the Voyage to the Bottom of the Sea episode "The Village of Guilt".

-He was in the films Della (1965) and Kid Rodelo (1965), directing the latter.
+He played in the movies Della (1965) and Kid Rodelo (1965), directing the latter.
 He acted in the series The Virginian, Bonanza and Rawhide.

 In the final two seasons of CBS's Perry Mason, Carlson made two guest appearances, both times as the murder victim.
 In 1964 he played Anthony Fry in "The Case of the Tragic Trophy;" in 1966, he played Clete Hawley in "The Case of the Avenging Angel."